lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/compile.rst

 OpenFPGA is continously tested on

-- Windows 2025 server (equivalent to Win10/11)
+- Windows 2025 server (compatible to Windows 10 and Windows 11)
 - Ubuntu 22.04
 - Ubuntu 24.04
 - CentOS 9